BarelySyntax/useless-free-fuck-utility/README.md

 # The Useless Fuck Utility

 I made the useless fuck utility, in my free time.
-It's really useless and worthless, i prefer placing it in `/bin/` for systemwide effects or simply `~/.local/bin/` so that it can easily be accessed.
+It's really useless and worthless, i prefer placing it in `/bin/` for systemwide effects or simply `~/.local/bin/` so that it can easily be accessed, the license is GPLv3 (obviously).

 # USAGE
 Open the terminal and type in (assuming it is in `/bin/` or `~/.local/bin/`):